Estimation and Inference in Factor Copula Models with Exogenous Covariates: SMM-based Estimation

 we can introduce the following consistent estimator of \(\Omega_{0,S}\)

 \begin{corollary} \normalfont Suppose that \(\Ex^\St[\norm{\sqrt{T}(\hat{\Psi}_{T,S}^{(b)}(\htheta,\hlambda,\hnu)-\hat{\Psi}_{T,S}(\htheta,\hlambda,\hnu))}^{2+\delta}] < \infty\) \(a.s.\) for some \(\delta > 0\) and \(\sqrt{T}\pi_{T} \rightarrow \infty\).
-Then, \(\hat{\Omega}_{T,S,B} \stackrel{p}{\longrightarrow} \Omega_{0,S}\), as \(B,T \rightarrow \infty\). \end{corollary}
+Then, \(\hat{\Omega}_{T,S,B} \stackrel{p}{\longrightarrow} \Omega_{0}\), as \(B,T \rightarrow \infty\). \end{corollary}

-Corollary \ref{cor-1} allows to conduct inference about \(\theta_0\) and to obtain the two-step SMM estimator with optimal weight matrix \(\hat{W}_{T,S} = \hat{\Sigma}_{T,S,B}^{-1}\).
+Corollary \ref{cor-1} allows to conduct inference about \(\theta_0\) and to obtain the two-step SMM estimator with optimal weight matrix \(\hat{L}_{T,S} = \hat{\Sigma}_{T,S,B}^{-1}\).
+More primitive conditions under which the the uniform square integrability holds are not readily available.
+However, as discussed by \cite{hahnliao21}, if this assumption fails, bootstrap standard errors based on \(\hat{\Sigma}_{T,S,B}\) are likely to yield conservative tests.
 Provided \(\bar{\ell} > p\), the preceding result can also be used to ascertain overidentifying restrictions based on the Sargan-Hansen type \(J\)-statistic

-where \(A_{0,S} \coloneqq W_{0,S}^{1/2}\Sigma_{0,S}^{1/2}R_{0,S}\), with \(R_{0,S} \coloneqq I_{\bar{\ell} \times \bar{\ell}} -\Sigma_{0,S}^{-1/2}\dot{\psi}_0(\dot{\psi}_0'W_{0,S} \dot{\psi}_0)^{-1}\dot{\psi}_0'W_{0,S}\Sigma_{0,S}^{1/2}.\) Critical values for \(J_{T,S}\) need to be simulated (using estimators of \(\Sigma_{0,S}\) and \(\dot{\psi}_0\)) unless the optimal weight matrix is used, in which case the common result \(J_{T,S} \stackrel{d}{\longrightarrow} \chi^2(\bar{\ell}-p)\) obtains; see also \citet[proposition 4]{ohpa13}.
+where \(\mathcal{A}_{0} \coloneqq L_{0}^{1/2}\Sigma_{0}^{1/2}R_{0}\), with \(R_{0} \coloneqq I_{\bar{\ell} \times \bar{\ell}} -\Sigma_{0}^{-1/2}\dot{\psi}_0(\dot{\psi}_0'L_{0} \dot{\psi}_0)^{-1}\dot{\psi}_0'L_{0}\Sigma_{0}^{1/2}.\) Critical values for \(J_{T,S}\) need to be simulated (using estimators of \(\Sigma_{0}\) and \(\dot{\psi}_0\)) unless the optimal weight matrix is used, in which case the common result \(J_{T,S} \stackrel{d}{\longrightarrow} \chi^2(\bar{\ell}-p)\) obtains; see also \citet[Proposition 4]{ohpa13}.

-\section{Monte Carlo experiment}
+\section{Monte Carlo Experiment}

 The Monte Carlo experiment uses a data generating process similar to that in \citet[p.
-695]{ohpa13}; that is, we consider an AR(1)-GARCH(1,1) process to describe the evolution of each of the \(n\) assets:
+695]{ohpa13}; that is, we consider an AR(1)-GARCH(1,1) process to describe the evolution of each of \(n\) assets over time: